saisandeepvaddi/electron-custom-menu-bar/README.md

 // ... other stuff.
 ```

-If you see above where `nodeIntegration: true` is commented out, electron new versions have it false set by default for security reasons.
-So we need to export some functions to the `window` object in `preload.js` which we will use in the renderer process to control `mainWindow`.

-If you just read the code, you'll see these functions take in an electron's `BrowserWindow` object (`mainWindow`) and run minimize, maximize, close, open menu actions which we need to trigger from our custom UI.
+Create a file called `menu-functions.js` and define these functions.
+All the functions here take electron's `BrowserWindow` object (`mainWindow` in this app) and run minimize, maximize, close, open menu actions which we need to trigger from our custom menu bar.

 ```js
 // menu-functions.js